-- You can combine Holi with other holidays for a fun interfaith celebration to signify the arrival of spring and starting anew. - There are several Holi inspired activities such as various color runs, which incorporate Holi-like elements into a 5K race. - https://hinduamerican.org/holi.
+- You can combine Holi with other holidays for a fun interfaith celebration to signify the arrival of spring and starting anew. - There are several Holi inspired activities such as various color runs, which incorporate Holi-like elements into a 5K race. - Visit our website at hinduamerican.org/holi.

 It's quick reference site that's easy to share.
-There's a link to download this guide on the site as well a short animated explainer video about Holi.
+There's also a link to download this guide on the site.